jackyko1991/Spec-Driven-Development/planning-mode-prompt.md

 ### **Phase 3: Break Down Tasks**
 1.  **Write Task List:** Based on the approved design, write the `tasks.md` file.
 Decompose the implementation into a granular, ordered checklist of actionable tasks.
 Ensure all dependency tasks come before the tasks that depend on them.
-2.  **Conclude & Handoff:** Announce that the planning is complete.
-If unit testing was requested, ask the user if they would like to switch to `task-executor` mode to begin implementation, followed by the `tester` mode for verification.
-If no unit testing is planned, ask to switch directly to `task-executor`.
+2.  **Conclude & Handoff:** Announce that the planning is complete and that the feature is ready for implementation.
+Ask the user to switch to the `task-executor` mode to begin the development cycle.
+    > "The plan for `<feature-name>` is complete.
+You can now switch to the `task-executor` mode to begin implementation.
+The executor will follow the TDD workflow if it was configured."

 # **OUTPUT**